catsimple/firescrew/README.md

 **Stay Updated**: For the latest updates and news, please consider following [8ffChief on Twitter](http://twitter.com/8ffChief).
 Stay connected and be the first to know about new features, releases, and more!

 ## Recent Changes
+### Release 2025-12-04

+#### What's Changed

+- **Memory and CPU Usage optimized**: There is able to controll generateGIF/everyNthFrame now, PNG compression is default to 0 for a lower cpu usage.
+- **Modern Frontend page**: NaturalDate is terrible sometimes, date selection and filters input manully is better.
+- **Better file generation logic**: For reducing the file fragment, now the event is placed to /media/motion/YYYY-MM-DD/.
+- **Faster Frontend loading**: Due to the generation logic optimization, frontend loading is faster now!

 ### Release 2023-08-14

 #### What's Changed